St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Conclusions

-Thus, we observe that ${\cal L}_{ B} - {\cal L}_{ \bar B} = 0$ provided we invoke the validity of the {\it two} bosonic type of CF-type restrictions that have been quoted in (22), namely;
+Thus, we observe that ${\cal L}_{ B}^{(b)} - {\cal L}_{ \bar B}^{(b)} = 0$ provided we invoke the validity of the {\it two} bosonic type of CF-type restrictions that have been quoted in (29), namely;

-Thus, we draw the conclusion that the bosonic {\it physical} sector of the Lagrangian densities ${\cal L}_{ B}$ and ${\cal L}_{ \bar B} $ are {\it equal} (and {\it equivalent} w.r.t. the (anti-)BRST symmetries [...]) on the submanifold of the Hilbert space where the specific {\it quantum} fields satisfy (B.7).
+We draw the conclusion that the bosonic (physical) sector of the Lagrangian densities ${\cal L}_{ B}$ and ${\cal L}_{ \bar B} $ are {\it equal} (and {\it equivalent} w.r.t. the (anti-)BRST symmetries [18]) on the submanifold of the Hilbert space where the specific {\it quantum} fields satisfy (A.7).

 Let us focus on the {\it fermionic} (anti-)ghost part of the Lagrangian densities ${\cal L}_{ B}$ and ${\cal L}_{ \bar B} $.
 It turns out that we have the following for ${\cal L}_{ B}^{(f)} - {\cal L}_{ \bar B}^{(f)}$, namely;